 - Heat an oven proof pan and oil on the stove.
 I used my cast iron dutch oven (one of my favorite tools!)

 - Sprinkle with salt and pepper on pork loin, then brown on both sides.

-- Cover and place in 375 F for about an hour or until it reaches an internal temperature of 145 F.
+- Cover and roast in a 375° F oven for about an hour or until it reaches an internal temperature of 145° F.

 - Let rest for at least 10 minutes and then slice.
 It smells so good it will be hard to wait, but it is worth it!